MQ-FOAR705/Pico-Presentation-Thomas-Kongonis-44618468/README.md

-There has been some probelms with the code, for some reason it shows another presentation.

-I will create another document for the code and will upload my working presentation to here Pico_fixed.tex is the document that contains the code i wrote
+This is my Pico Presentation, all is well.

+There were originally issues with the compiling and other such things due to the example pdf that remained within the overleaf page after i copied the template into a new document to work with coding.

+This was resolved,

+Will upload .pdf to here as well as Cloudstor

+I now realise the importance of github and commits